Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-otp/yubico-otp.md

 1. The key generates the random number.

-1. The key computes the checksum over all OTP fields (public ID through random number).
+1. The key computes the checksum over all OTP passcode fields (private ID through random number).

 1. The private ID, session usage counter, usage counter, timestamp, random number, and checksum are concatenated into a 128-bit string and encrypted by the 128-bit AES encryption key.